Tagged nodes no longer need key renewal, which means it's easier than ever to manage servers

 Devices you add to your Tailscale network will periodically expire their node keys and force users to reauthenticate, to ensure the devices are still meant to be on your network.

-In Tailscale, ACL tags provide a way to assign an identity to a device, which replaces the prior user authentication on that device.
+In Tailscale, ACL tags provide a way to assign an identity to a device, which replaces the prior user approval on that device.
 So, node key expiry might be surprising behavior for tagged devices, such as servers, which do not have a user associated with them.

 Starting today, tagged devices will have key expiry disabled by default.